-This policy is published on the Abbey's website and a copy is given to all parents on arrival in the Parents' Handbook.
+This policy is published on the Choir School's website and a link to it is given to all parents on arrival in the Parents' Handbook.
 It is reviewed annually by the full governing body.

-The school will safeguard and promote the welfare of children who are pupils at the school in compliance with the Department for Education (DfE) Guidance "Keeping Children Safe in Education" (KCSIE) September 2019, "Working Together to Safeguard Children" (WTSC) March 2015 (revised July 2018), What to do if you are worried a child is being abused - Advice to practitioners (DfE) March 2015, The Prevent Duty (Prevent) June 2015 and Information Sharing (IS) March 2015.
+The school will safeguard and promote the welfare of children who are pupils, or visit, the school so as to keep them safe from harm.
+This policy is set within the framework of and has regard to

+- The Children's Act 1989 and 2004 - Department for Education (DfE) Guidance "Keeping Children Safe in Education" (KCSIE) September 2022 (including Disqualification under the Childcare Act 2006 (Sept 2018)) - "Working Together to Safeguard Children" (WTSC) July 2018 (updated 9 December 2020), - Information Sharing (IS) advice for Safeguarding Practitioners July 2018. - London Child Protection Procedures 2022 - National Minimum Standards for Boarding Schools (5 Sept 2022) - Education (Independent School Standards) (England) Regulations 2014 - What to do if you are worried a child is being abused Advice to practitioners (DfE) March 2015 - The Prevent Duty Guidance: for England and Wales Updated April 2021 - The Prevent duty: Departmental advice for schools and childminders (June 2015) - Relationship Education, Relationships and Sex Education (RSE) and Health Education (2019) (updated September 2021) - The use of social media for on-line radicalisation (July 2015)

 The policy operates in the context of the obligations arising under the Human Rights Act 1998 and the Equality Act 2010.